Lake Lauzon is twenty miles in length, yet rarely exceeds a half mile in width.

 After viewing the Cliffs we walked back along the Lake Ontario shoreline and were blocked by the Canadian Geese!
 A slight detour let us finish the excursion at a good restaurant at the Marina harbor.

 The Robertson Cliffs have excellent trails, yet for a unique experience, visit the Falls on the opposite side of the trail head.
 Unmarked trail on the north side of parking lot but you should be able to hear the falls.
 Near Harmony Beach.
-Click Picture to enlarge

-The Story behind the picture A very difficult hike across from the trail head where one has to decend a 250 foot drop to the Robertson river.
+A very difficult hike across from the trail head where one has to decend a 250 foot drop to the Robertson river.
 It is not just the drop as it is quite a steep incline.
 Once there the beauty of the falls and surrounding sights make up for that descent, however, one must get back up the gorge.

 Fall in the Sault Ste Marie area is one of spectacular colors.
 Leaves begin to change colors mid September.
 The Agawa train that leaves Sault Ste Marie travels daily through the hardwood forests to entertain customers from all locations in the world.

-The Story behind the pictures Almost yearly a mini vacation is taken to experience one of nature`s wonderful gifts.
+Almost yearly a mini vacation is taken to experience one of nature`s wonderful gifts.
 With Lake Superior nearby this area has an abundance of exceptional scenic qualities.

 John`s Comments